whyredfire/pixelos-blog/docs/faq.md

 ## Is PixelOS for gaming?
 No, we aim for a great every day experience with no real focus on gaming..

-## Lags in gaming?
-As mentioned above, gaming isn't a primary focus (or any focus at all really) of the PixelOS project.
-Occasionally improvements to UI and other areas can negatively impact gaming performance.

 ## Will we add x feature?
 We don't accept feature requests.

-## Is PixelOS stable for my semi-dead device?
-The only way to find out is to try it.